Lying in a Hammock at William Duffy's Farm in Pine Island, Minnesota: Final line

 The final line has also been interpreted as a representation of manic depression and bipolar disorder, both of which Wright had struggled with and often wrote about.

 The line is discussed in Ann Beattie's short story "Yancey".

 Influences

 Wright acknowledged that he was influenced by Chinese poetry in writing "Lying in a Hammock..." in an interview with Dave Smith.
 This influence has been discussed by academics including Sven Birkerts.

-Reception
+Popularity and influence

 The poem has been widely anthologized.
-It is one of David Mitchell's favorite pieces of writing.
+It is one of novelist David Mitchell's favorite pieces of writing.

 The poem's final line has been hailed as one of the greatest lines in modern poetry.
 Although there were degrees of polarization about the line's abrasiveness, it has been credited as influential in the development of deep image and modernist poetry.